 - Attention shifting.
 Identify the core problem of what went wrong without judging and criticizing.
 Then choose to shift your attention to the possibilities.
 Follow this new perspective when you witness another accounting professional’s success.
 Realize they are showing you what’s possible.
 Take the stance that if they can do it, then I can do it too.

 - Adapt: Identify one action from their form’s success which you can model and then adapt.
 Adaptation to your style is vitally important.
 Determine how to put something into play which fits your style.

 - Agenda.
 Put your action plan on your calendar.
 If it’s not on your calendar, then it’s an intention rather than an action.

 - Action.
 Insights are gained because you took action.
 Progress fails to occur when you’re standing still.

 Business success is messy

-Success is messy for most entrepreneurs.
+Success is messy for most accounting professionals.
 It’s a matter of trial and error.
 Even if you are following a blueprint, variables will influence the final outcome.

 Most of the breakthroughs which I’ve experienced came on the heels of a breakdown.
 Business success and failure are intertwined.
 Many times I’ve tried something, expecting a specific result, which didn’t happen.
 Yes, it’s disappointing when time, energy and resources are invested and things don’t go as planned.